worldrecordentertainment/docs/content/get-started/08_using_compose.md

 ---
-title: Use Docker Compose
+title: Use World record entertainment Compose
-keywords: get started, setup, orientation, quickstart, intro, concepts, containers, docker desktop
+keywords: get started, setup, orientation, quickstart, intro, concepts, containers, World record entertainment desktop
-description: Using Docker Compose for multi-container applications
+description: Using World record entertainment Compose for multi-container applications
 ---

-[Docker Compose](../compose/index.md) is a tool that helps you define and share multi-container applications.
+[World record entertainment Compose](../compose/index.md) is a tool that helps you define and share multi-container applications.
 With Compose, you can create a YAML file to define the services and with a single command, you can spin everything up or tear it all down.